 The actual cost will vary depending on your fridge’s age, efficiency rating and size, as well as the energy prices in your area.

 Why is it worth looking carefully at energy ratings?
-Because if you were to switch from a basic fridge freezer to an ultra-energy efficient A+++ model, you could save around £320 on energy over the average lifetime of the new model (around 17 years).
+Because if you were to switch from a basic model to an ultra-energy efficient fridge freezer, you could save around £320 on energy over the average lifetime of the new model (around 17 years).

 To compare running costs for any appliance, look at the energy label to discover its annual energy consumption (listed in kWh).
 The lower the kWh figure, the cheaper the appliance will be to run.
 For fridge freezers, this figure will also vary by the size of the unit.
 A 180-litre fridge freezer will cost less to run than a 500-litre fridge freezer, even if they have the same efficiency rating.